SIMPONI Successful in Treatment of Rheumatoid Arthritis

-SIMPONI data shows long-term efficacy in treatment of Rheumatoid Arthritis patients with active Rheumatoid Arthritis.
+Synopsis: SIMPONI data shows long-term efficacy in treatment of Rheumatoid Arthritis patients with active Rheumatoid Arthritis.
+New SIMPONI Data Show Long-Term Efficacy in Treatment of Rheumatoid Arthritis.
+Patients with Active Rheumatoid Arthritis Receiving SIMPONI Demonstrated Sustained Improvements in Signs and Symptoms Through One Year.

 New long-term data from two pivotal, Phase 3 clinical trials showed that patients with active rheumatoid arthritis (RA) receiving SIMPONI (golimumab) every four weeks achieved sustained improvements in signs and symptoms and physical function response through one year.
 These new data were presented today at the 2009 American College of Rheumatology (ACR) Annual Scientific Meeting.